 I decided to move out of hybrid operational/HR roles and firmly place myself in the HR camp when I could see the profession changing its outlook and when businesses started to position HR at the heart of a business, instead of seeing it as a back-room, reactive function.
 This change reflects how I perceive my role as I passionately believe that people are the lifeblood of an organisation and I am thrilled to be working in an environment that puts what I believe to be important into practice.

 Being part of a small HR team, with a very wide remit, really allows me to call upon my wide range of experience.
 One of my favourite aspects of my role is that I never stop learning or dealing with new situations, and while it can be challenging, it can also be remarkably rewarding.
 I have a particular fondness for certain aspects of HR such as Organisational Design, Learning & Development and (rather geekily) Employment Law.

-Outside of work I try to maximise the time I have to spend with my small-but-perfectly-formed family, I like to have time to cook up a storm and be creative in the kitchen.
+Outside of work I love to spend time with my beautiful daughter, family and friends.
+I like to have time to cook up a storm and be creative in the kitchen.
 My perfect day would be one where half the hours aren’t filled at all (`What is this life if full of care, we have no time to stand and stare’ – WH Davies) and the rest of the day I could get cracking on a little project, maybe painting some furniture, a bit of upcycling or some element of interior design.

 I secretly harbour a desire to ‘get a trade’ - maybe a carpenter or electrician - but am still working out if there is a realistic way to jump from job descriptions to dovetail joints – maybe a modern apprenticeship beckons?